 The South Caucasus is a critical hub for energy transportation.
-Pipelines such as the Baku-Tbilisi-Ceyhan (BTC) pipeline and the Southern Gas Corridor (SGC) transport Caspian energy resources to global markets.
-These infrastructure projects bypass Russia and Iran, making them strategically vital for Europe's energy security and for reducing dependence on Russian energy supplies.
+Pipelines such as the Baku-Tbilisi-Ceyhan (BTC) pipeline and the Southern Corridor (SGC) transport Caspian energy resources to global These infrastructure markets. projects bypass Russia and Iran, making them strategically vital for Europe's energy security and for reducing dependence on Russian energy supplies.
 Control over these routes grants significant leverage in global energy politics.